-Several predefined views are available to show the results of statistics collection.
+Several predefined views are available to show the results of statistics collection, listed in Table 10-1.
 Alternatively, one can build custom views using the underlying statistics functions.

 When using the statistics to monitor current activity, it is important to realize that the information does not update instantaneously.
 Each individual server process transmits new access counts to the collector just before waiting for another client command; so a query still in progress does not affect the displayed totals.
-Also, the collector itself emits new totals at most once per PGSTAT_STAT_INTERVAL (500 milliseconds by default).
+Also, the collector itself emits new totals at most once perpstat_stat_interval milliseconds (500 by default).
 So the displayed totals lag behind actual activity.